Beat the Clearing queue

 Sustainable Energy Management

-Learn about engineering solutions for managing energy systems in a sustainable way including technologies for improving the efficiency of electrical power systems, electricity generation, distribution, and consumption.
+Learn about engineering solutions for managing energy systems in a sustainable way including technologies for improving efficiency of electrical power systems, electricity generation, distribution, and consumption.

 Power System Economics

 This module introduces fundamental concepts behind the design, analysis and management of modern electrical power systems.
-It explores the economy of electrical power systems in terms of the dynamics of demand and supply.
+It explores the economy of electrical power systems in terms of dynamics of the demand and supply.

 Introduction to Nanotechnology